 This permanently wet zone is called the capillary fringe.
 But how does that affect Richard’s drainage?
 Rain water moves down through the soil profile and, assuming it’s still getting through the weedmat OK (and that’s another issue), it hits the blue metal layer and stops until that soil is completely saturated, at which point only the excess water will then fall into the drainage layer.
 As the spaces between the soil particles are mostly filled with water, it stops air getting into the soil, creating squelchy, wet soil, and also smelly, anaerobic conditions around the plant roots.

 Another way of understanding this is to look at a real soil profile.
 Soil (usually) becomes more finely textured with depth.
 In other words, the soil is coarser and more open near the surface and has more clay fines in it as you dig down.
-This means that water isn’t just pulled downwards by gravity but also by surface tension, as clayey soil has a lot more surface area in it than lighter organic or sandy soil.
+This means that water isn’t just pulled downwards by gravity but also by surface tension, as clayey soil, with its tiny particles, has a lot more surface area in it than lighter organic or sandy soil.
 If water builds up in the lower clay layers because it can’t drain away when the soil becomes saturated, then you’ve got drainage problems, but otherwise it should all work to keep water moving downwards from the topmost layers of your soil profile.